 Loads of mountain bikers are choosing to record their rides, whether it's to share on social media or to track performance.
 You can of course use your phone, but many riders are moving to specific GPS recording devices as they offer better GPS accuracy and more features.

-GPS head units mounted to the handlebars are the most popular for road disciplines, however the dynamic nature of mountain biking makes choosing the best MTB GPS computers a little more complicated as smartwatches also offer many benefits too.
+GPS head units mounted to the handlebars are the most popular for road disciplines, however the dynamic nature of mountain biking makes choosing MTB GPS computers a little more complicated as the best smartwatches for MTB also offer many benefits too.
 With leading brands such as Garmin and Wahoo making GPS computers and smartwatches with similar functions across their products, this makes differentiating between the type of tracker you want that little bit harder.

 Display and metrics

 A watch's screen size is always going to be restricted by the watch size which in turn limits the statistics it's able to display.
 If you are a press start and just ride sort of person then the display isn't going to be a big deal.
 However, if you are training, navigating or you want to use features like elevation charts or live Strava segments, then having a large screen that's easily readable is going to be an advantage.